ngocsotn/khw-lab1/README.md

 The information crawled like name, picture, discount percent, sale price, rating point...
 This app also request API to fetch shopee data

+## System requirements
+- Having at least 8GB of RAM
+- CPU Power at least have 2 Physical Cores, base Clock at least 2.4Ghz

 ## How to run
  - Must installed python 3 at least version 3.5 and make env path "python"
  - Must install these libraries before run: